-What are you going to use your Composite Garden Room for?
+What are you going to use your composite garden room for?

 Our composite wood garden rooms are highly insulated to give all year comfort whilst using your investment.
-Whilst the rooms are insulated, they should not be used for extra bedrooms, guest rooms or self contained living accommodation without gaining the relevant Planning Permission/Building Regulations from your local council.
+Whilst the rooms are insulated, they should not be used for extra bedrooms, guest rooms or self contained living accommodation without gaining the relevant Planning Permission/Building Regulations from your Local Council.

-Where will you position your Composite Garden Room?
+Where will you position your composite garden room?

-How high is a Composite Garden Room?
+How high is a composite garden room?

-Can I raise a Composite Garden room up off the ground?
+Can I raise a composite garden room up off the ground?

 The simple answer is NO. Erecting your composite garden room on a raised platform (decking), will require Planning Permission as all developments with raised verandas and balconies do not fall within permitted development guidelines.
 The only exception to this rule is if the platform is less than 30cm high.
 We would advise you check with the Local Council for final clarification on this point.